 Bias is prevalent in every aspect of our lives.
 Our brains are hardwired to categorize things we encounter in order to make sense of the complicated world around us.
 However, biases can cause us to form prejudices against others, which allows for egregious inequalities to form between different demographics.

 While bias comes in many forms, this article focuses on gender bias and its role within the workplace.
-We'll cover what it is, where and when it happens, along with 12 ways you can reduce gender bias and ultimately build a more diverse and inclusive workplace.
-It should be noted that while there is a spectrum of gender identities, due to constraints within existing literature we’ll focus on the gender binaries — male and female.
-Feel free to click the links below to skip ahead.
+We’ll cover what it is, where and when it happens, along with 14 ways you can reduce gender bias and ultimately build a more diverse and inclusive workplace.
+It should be noted that, while there is a spectrum of gender identities, due to constraints within existing literature we’ll focus on the gender binaries — men and women.

 Table of Contents

 - Examples of Gender Bias in the Workplace

 - Ways to Reduce Gender Bias in the Workplace